laurence-mccabe/places-visited/README.md

+## Usage
+Click on "Start Tracking Now" to start using the app on the following link: places-visited.netlify.app/

 ## Introduction

 - This is a small project which takes advantage of several API's to allow a user to select any number of locations on a map, store data